How to Reconstitute Peptides

 Step 4: Draw Bacteriostatic Water

-Using a new insulin syringe:
+Using a new, sterile insulin syringe:

-Common reconstitution amounts:
+Common reconstitution volumes:

 Step 5: Add Water to Peptide Vial